 Mortgage Interest Deduction

 While this deduction relates to ownership rather than the sale of a property, it can nevertheless reduce your tax burden substantially.
-If you have a foreign property for personal use, you can deduct the first $375,000 of qualified mortgage debt for tax year 2022 on your first and second homes (or $750,000 if filing jointly).
+If you have a foreign property for personal use, you can deduct the first $750,000 of qualified mortgage debt for tax year 2025 on your first and second homes (or $375,000 if married filing jointly).

 This amount applies to properties purchased since Dec.
 16, 2017.
 For properties purchased before that date, the previous deduction of $1 million applies.
 After 2025, the $1 million deduction limit will go back into effect.

 In most cases, you should expect to pay capital gains tax when selling an investment property in a foreign country.
 While you can deduct capital gains on foreign property, it must qualify as your primary residence.
 For 1031 exchanges, the properties must be like-kind and used as investment properties.
-Hence, while there are some exceptions, most scenarios will lead to owing capital gains.
+While there are some exceptions, most scenarios will lead to owing capital gains.
 If you have questions, though, it’s always best to meet with a tax professional first.
-That will ensure you are taking advantage of any and all possible exemptions before moving forward.

 Tips on Capital Gains Tax